-Heralding a move to the dramatic repertoire of Wagner and Richard Strauss, Orla Boylan made her role debut last season as Senta (The Flying Dutchman) for English National Opera and as Chrysothemis (Elektra) for West Australian Opera.
-She has also appeared as Sieglinde (Die Walküre) in Phyllidia Lloyd’s staging for ENO and in David McVicar’s staging for Opéra national du Rhin under Marko Leontja.
+Heralding a move to the dramatic repertoire of Wagner and Richard Strauss, Orla Boylan made her role debut as Senta (The Flying Dutchman) for English National Opera and as Chrysothemis (Elektra) for West Australian Opera.
+She has also appeared as Sieglinde (Die Walküre) in Phyllida Lloyd’s staging for ENO and in David McVicar’s staging for Opéra National du Rhin under Marko Leontja.
 Other roles have included Aufseherin (Elektra) at the Salzburger Festspiele under Daniele Gatti and Elisabeth (Tannhäuser) for Teatro Communale di Bologna.
-A series of title roles (Arabella, Ariadne auf Naxos and most notably the British stage-premiere of Die Liebe der Danae) for Garsington Opera under Elgar Howarth established Orla Boylan as a respected interpreter of Richard Strauss’ music.
+A series of title roles (Arabella, Ariadne auf Naxos and most notably the British stage-premiere of Die Liebe der Danae) for Garsington Opera under Elgar Howarth established Orla Boylan as a respected interpreter of Richard Strauss.

 "Orla Boylan (Chrysothemis) could not have been better; her ‘Ich kann nicht sitzen’ was powerful and pitiful.”
 (Elektra, West Australian Opera, Opera Magazine, April 2012)